Movatterモバイル変換

 Signature

 Tobias Read (born July 1, 1975) is an American politician who is currently serving as the 30thOregon Secretary of State since 2025.
 As a member of the Democratic Party he served as the 29thOregon State Treasurer from 2017 to 2025.
-He was a member of theOregon House of Representatives, representing the27th district from 2007 to 2017, which comprises parts ofBeaverton, southwestPortland, and unincorporatedMultnomah andWashington Counties.
+Before that, he was a member of theOregon House of Representatives, representing the27th district from 2007 to 2017, which comprised parts ofBeaverton, southwestPortland, and unincorporatedMultnomah andWashington Counties.
 He served as Speaker Pro Tempore and was formerly the Democratic MajorityWhip.

 In2016, Read ran forOregon State Treasurer, to succeed State TreasurerTed Wheeler, who was barred from running in 2016 byterm limits.
 Read won the general election againstRepublican Jeff Gudman on November 8, 2016[1] and became the state treasurer in January 2017.
 He wasreelected in 2020 by a wider margin.
 He was a candidate forgovernor of Oregon in the2022 election, losing toTina Kotek in the Democratic primary.[2]